 Thanks to the 6.0L cranks, the hybrid can withstand high horsepower, although the team is still finding ways to improve the block’s performance further.

-The issue that spurred the Hybrid 6.4L Powerstroke’s design
+The issue that sparked the Hybrid 6.4L Powerstroke’s design

-Choate said the airflow issue was the main thing that spurred the creation of the hybrid engine.
+Choate said the airflow issue was the main thing that sparked the creation of the hybrid engine.

 “We unshroud the valves to increase a little bit more airflow and get some of the air restriction off the initial valve opening.
 This was the reason for the larger displacement,” he explained further.